johnwargo/johnwargo-static-11ty/src/posts/2013/update-on-my-domino-server-problems.md

 tags: post
 ---

 Thanks to all of you who helped out last week trying to help me fix my Domino configuration problem.
-Tom Verleysen and Michael Dudding suggested creating an Internet Sites document which I thought made sense based upon what I’d read on the Internet but wasn’t sure exactly how to implement it.
+Tom Verleysen and Michael Dudding suggested creating an Internet Sites document which I thought made sense based upon what I'd read on the Internet but wasn't sure exactly how to implement it.
 I followed the instructions I was given (I think) and setup the following:

 I updated the server document so it uses internet sites documents: